19hours/sg-statutes/Acts/Banking Act.md

 [23/2001]

-(3) In granting written approval for any disclosure under subsection (2)(d), the Authority may impose such conditions as it considers appropriate.
+(3) In granting written approval for any disclosure under subsection (2)(d), the Authority may impose such conditions or restrictions as it thinks fit on the bank, the subsidiary, any officer or auditor of the bank or subsidiary, or the person to whom disclosure is approved, and the bank, subsidiary, officer, auditor or person (as the case may be) must comply with those conditions or restrictions.

+[Act 5 of 2016 wef 30/11/2018]

+(4) The obligation on an officer or auditor referred to in subsections (1) and (3) shall continue after the termination or cessation of his employment or appointment at the bank or subsidiary.

 [23/2001]

-(4) The obligation on an officer or auditor referred to in subsection (1) shall continue after the termination or cessation of his employment or appointment at the bank.

-[23/2001]
+[Act 5 of 2016 wef 30/11/2018]

 (5) Any person who contravenes subsection (1) or fails to comply with any condition imposed by the Authority under subsection (3) shall be guilty of an offence and shall be liable on conviction —